singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 Finally, if you're completely new to InkPaper, simply continue this guide chronologically.

 #### 1. Download InkPaper
 The first thing you need to do is head over to [InkPapers webpage](http://www.inkpaper.io/) and download the installation package that fits with your operating system.
+The package comes in both an OSX, a Windows and a Linux flavor and there are both 32bit and 64 bit versions for the Windows and Linux OS's.
 ![inkpaperwebpage.png](/uploads/inkpaperwebpage.png)

-#### 2. Linux and OSX: Extract and prepare InkPaper
+#### 2A.
+Linux and OSX: Extract and prepare InkPaper
 If you are using OSX or a Windows OS, rather than Linux, it is important that you also download the Linux version of the ink executable, as this is the version needed when building on Netlify!

 For this reason, we will move our ink executable into a `bin` folder in the root of the site and rename it `ink.linux` and if you're on a Windows or OSX machine, make sure you also keep the ink executable needed by your OS to run locally.